momswife/LoA/content/Aerathon - Eternal Labyrinths/0 - History & Info/Livecasting & Divine Oculi/Governing Bodies of Delver Society.md

 > **“They cast no spells, draw no blades, and descend no stairs—yet the rulers of the Delving world shape fate with ink, illusion, and coin.
 In Aerathon, it is not only monsters who wear masks.”**

 ___
-## The Grand Scrying Network (GSN)
+## **The Grand Scrying Network (GSN)**

-**The Eye of the World.
-The Voice of Power.**
+**The Eye of the Labyrinth.
+The Pulse of the People.**

-The [[Grand Scrying Network (GSN)]] is Aerathon’s foremost magical broadcasting system, a sprawling arcane infrastructure that allows the real-time transmission of Delver expeditions, political decrees, arena battles, and state-approved entertainment.
-Though initially a relay system for arcane correspondence, it has evolved into a propaganda engine, celebrity forge, and the very heart of Aerathon’s labyrinthine meritocracy.

-___
+The **Grand Scrying Network (GSN)** is Aerathon’s dominant magical broadcast and communications structure, built atop leyline hubs and anchored in each major city of the Beast World.
+Originally intended for arcane coordination during the Age of Collapse, it has since evolved into the **central stage for all Delver society**.

+The GSN broadcasts **live delves, public ceremonies, political debates, arena events, and national emergencies** directly into homes, taverns, and temples.
+It is not merely entertainment—it is the lens through which the world understands itself.

+---

-## Arcane Broadcast Authority (ABA)
+## **Arcane Broadcast Authority (ABA)**

 **Censors of Reality.
-Engineers of Perception.**
+Architects of Narrative.**

-The [[Arcane Broadcast Authority (ABA)]] is the chief regulatory body of the GSN, determining what content is broadcast, delayed, or permanently archived.
-With the power to silence kingdoms and make heroes of nobodies, the ABA operates under an alliance of the Halvaskian Crown, noble guilds, and arcane institutions.
+The **Arcane Broadcast Authority (ABA)** governs the content, distribution, and tone of GSN transmissions.
+With a combination of illusion magic, auditory glamours, and tight editorial control, the ABA ensures that only the most compelling, controlled, and culturally-approved visions of the world are seen.

-### Key Figures:
+### **Notable Figures:**

-- Lord Adrivane Elsith, High Minister of Communications
+- **Lord Adrivane Elsith** – High Minister of Communications and master illusionist.

-- Thellian Mir, Archmagus of Transmission
+- **Thellian Mir** – Archmagus of Transmission, head of content engineering.

-- Luthas Dain, Scryer-General of Public Viewings

-They control public narrative, issue censorship directives, and license Divine Oculi deployment.
-The ABA operates from the Arcane Broadcast Spire in Halvask, protected by both magical wards and elite arcane agents.
+- **Luthas Dain** – Scryer-General, director of public ritual viewings and divine scry feeds.

+ABA headquarters lies within the **Spires of Giltglass**, a magically warded tower complex in central Oria.

 ---

-## The Ministry of Delving Oversight (MDO)
+## **Ministry of Delving Oversight (MDO)**

-**Guardians of Regulation.
-Arbitrators of Rank.**
+**Judges of Deeds.
+Guardians of Order.**

-The [[Ministry of Delving Oversight (MDO)]] manages all non-broadcast facets of Delver society.
-From adventurer registration to rank certification, it ensures lawful conduct within and beyond the Labyrinths.
-The Ministry also liaises with governments to deploy ranked Delvers in emergencies, disasters, or realm-threatening incursions.
+The **MDO** ensures Delvers remain compliant with international law, religious boundaries, and ethical delving practices.
+While the GSN watches the world, the MDO keeps the world from unraveling.

-### Departments:
+### **Core Divisions:**

-- The Arcanet Core Office – Handles data integration and ranking calculations using the Arcanet, a magically-encrypted net of Delver performance metrics.

-- The Office of Labyrinth Ethics – Investigates deaths, exploitation, or labyrinth-originated anomalies.
+- **Arcanet Core Office** – Maintains the sentient ranking engine that governs the Unified Delving Merit Index (UDMI).

+- **Office of Labyrinth Ethics** – Oversees death investigations, anomaly fallout, and delver misconduct.

-- Guild Registration Bureau – Certifies and monitors guild activity, sponsorship legitimacy, and ranking disputes.
+- **Guild Registration Bureau** – Certifies guilds, handles sponsorship fraud, and moderates inter-guild conflict.

 ---

-## The Halvaskian Crown & Allied Thrones
+## **The Thrones of Influence**

-**Patrons of the Maze.
-Lords of the Broadcast Age.**

-Though many realms sponsor their own Delvers, the Halvaskian Monarchy is the foremost political force behind the Livecasting economy.
-They control the GSN’s central infrastructure, fund elite parties, and use Delver broadcasts as soft power tools across Aerathon.

-Their influence is rivaled only by:
+Though the GSN appears politically neutral, its arcane web is upheld by powerful factions:

+- **The Crown of Oria** – The central power sponsoring major Livecasting licenses, including divine ritual coverage and Labyrinth containment reports.

-- The Gilded Pantheon – A coalition of noble houses funding elite Delvers and sponsoring regional labyrinth operations.
+- **The Gilded Pantheon** – A noble conglomerate controlling elite guild sponsorship and relic auction rights.

-- The Arcane Merchant Consortium – Wealthy merchant-archmagi who sell relics, sponsor delves, and control supply chains for enchanted gear.
+- **The Arcane Merchant Consortium** – A group of magical capitalists who dictate relic distribution and artifact branding.

-- The Veilborn Theocracy – Vocal opponents of the GSN’s ethics, lobbying for spiritual reverence over spectacle.
+- **The Veilborn Theocracy** – Spiritual leaders who oppose the spectacle of delving-as-sport, advocating reverence and caution.

+Each of these groups shapes policy through influence, not law.

 ---

-## The Arcanet Core
+## **The Arcanet Core**

-**The Heart of Merit.
-The Machine of Judgment.**

-A semi-autonomous magical construct known as the [[Arcanet Core]] monitors Delver performance in real time, issuing rank changes, issuing alerts of exceptional behavior, and cross-referencing kill counts, labyrinth depth, survival odds, and relic retrievals.
-It is the basis of the S-Rank to D-Rank Delver System, widely accepted as Aerathon’s de facto metric of skill and fame.
+**The Machine That Watches.
+The Pulse Beneath the Stone.**

+The **Arcanet Core** is an ancient, semi-conscious labyrinth-born magical construct that governs Delver rankings.
+It calculates UDMI scores in real time using live GSN data, divine pings, artifact resonance, and subconscious behavioral patterning.

 > “The sword cuts.
-The Core watches.” — Popular Delver proverb
+The Core remembers.” — Delver proverb

+No one fully understands its origins, but every Delver knows that to rise in rank is to be seen by the Core—and to fall is to be forgotten.

 ---

-## Ethical Watchdog Factions

-While not official government arms, several powerful groups play key roles in shaping delver governance:
+## **Ethical & Outlier Factions**

+These groups act as unofficial regulators and disruptors of the broadcast-delving complex:

-- The Order of Iron Ascendants – Advocates for complete demilitarization of the GSN, seeing it as antithetical to the purity of Delver honor.
+- **The Order of Iron Ascendants** – Advocates for sacred delving without broadcast corruption.

-- The Ghostveil Accord – A union of ex-Delvers and clerics lobbying for trauma care, fair contracts, and pension rights.
+- **The Ghostveil Accord** – Comprised of ex-Delvers, clerics, and monks pushing for trauma care and relic ownership rights.

-- The Eclipse Collegium – A fringe arcane group investigating whether Livecasting may be creating new labyrinths through arcane resonance.
+- **The Eclipse Collegium** – A controversial arcano-academic society studying whether Labyrinths grow stronger through observation—or through worship.